pvz01/airlock/event_summary_exporter.md

 ## Configuration File (YAML)

-The script reads from a required YAML configuration file (`airlock.yaml`) in the same directory as the script and with the following structure.
+The script reads from a YAML configuration file, which you will need to create.
+To create the YAML, copy the example below and paste it into any text editor, make the necessary edits, then save it as `airlock.yaml` in the same directory as the script.

 ### Required Properties - in root of YAML